Major macro economic indicatorS

 - Regional disparities; lack of mobility

 - Deficiencies in vocational education

 - Poor levels of innovation and R&D, high content of imported inputs in exports

-- High debt level of companies (although falling)
+- High corporate debt level (although decreasing)

 Bills of exchange and cheques are not commonly used since their validity depends on compliance with several formal issuing requirements.
 Nevertheless, both forms of payment, when dishonoured or duly protested, allow creditors recourse to a summary procedure to obtain an injunction to pay.